inayarhmns/ir-explore/questions/l2norm.md

 By normalizing vectors, we focus on the **direction** of the vector, not its absolute size, which is crucial for comparing the relevance of documents in information retrieval systems.

-Let me know if you'd like further clarification!